List of New Avengers story arcs: The Collective (Issues #16-20)

-In Alaska, Michael Pointer is hit by the Collective, a massive amount of energy from depowered mutants, itself a result of the "House of M" event.
-He seemingly kills Alpha Flight as he approaches America, and when the New Avengers arrive to stop him, Spider-Man and the Vision discover that the Collective has the power signatures of the powerless mutants.
+In Alaska, Michael Pointer is hit by the Collective, a massive amount of energy from depowered mutants.
+He seemingly kills Alpha Flight as he approaches the United States.
+When the New Avengers arrive to stop him, Spider-Man and the Vision discover that the Collective has the power signatures of the powerless mutants.

 The S.H.I.E.L.D. telepaths read Spider-Man's mind, and find what happened to reality during the House of M crisis.
 The Avengers arrive to free him just as he is being released from custody.
 Collective, meanwhile, arrives in Genosha, home to many depowered mutants, including Magneto.
 After learning of the Collective's location, the New Avengers invade Genosha to destroy the now-empowered Magneto.
 It is also learned that the entity was really Xorn, who was bent on liberating mutants and assumed Magneto's persona, knowing mutants would listen to him.
-In the aftermath of the fight, Magneto's body vanishes when the helicopter he is being transported in explodes, and Michael is taken away by S.H.I.E.L.D.
+In the aftermath of the fight, Magneto's body vanishes when the helicopter he is being transported in explodes, and Pointer is taken away by S.H.I.E.L.D.

 Annual #1

 Yelena Belova, the Black Widow, is given the powers of the Super-Adaptoid, by agents of Hydra, for her to use against the Avengers.
-She ambushes an Avengers meeting just as Jessica Jones announces her agreement to Luke Cage's proposal – absorbing first the powers of the Sentry and then the rest of the Avengers, including Luke Cage and Ms. Marvel.
+She ambushes an Avengers meeting just as Jessica Jones announces her agreement to Luke Cage's proposal – absorbing first the powers of the Sentry and then the rest of the Avengers, including Cage and Ms. Marvel.
 However, after Spider-Man realizes that she can only absorb the powers of one specific hero at once, she is defeated by Iron Man's use of automated versions of his suit and the Sentry's apparent command of the Void persona, to overwhelm her mind.
 This leads to her Hydra controllers then engaging a self-destruct device so she cannot be traced back to them.
-The marriage of Luke Cage and Jessica Jones is officiated by someone who bears a striking resemblance to Stan Lee.